TDarkShadow/vivanewvegas-wabbajack/README.md

 ## PREPARATION

 These steps are only needed if you install this Modlist for the first time.
-If you are updating the Modlist, jump straight to Updating.
+If you are updating the Modlist, jump straight to [UPDATING](#updating).

 ### Installing Microsoft Visual C++ Redistributable Package